basis-esports/basis/README.md

 # BASIS

-Create Social Network is a educational project.
-The main idea is to demonstrate how one can build a large scalable project with Javascript.
-However you get the core functionality of social network by running one command and then you can build more on top of that.
+Building this based on the Create Social Network (see [Create-Social-Network](https://github.com/DimiMikadze/create-social-network/)) project.
+This a large, scalable project with Javascript and trying to build on top of that base.

-Repository is divided into three main packages:
+Repository is divided into two main packages:

 - **api** This package contains API for the app, built with Nodejs, Express, GraphQL, Apollo Server and MongoDB with Mongoose.
 - **frontend** Is a frontend for the app, built with React, GraphQL, Apollo Client and Styled Components.